bug-catcher/oci-data-science-ai-samples/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/orchestration.md

 1. Object Storage
     ```bash
-    Allow any-user to manage objects in COMPARTMENT <compartment>
+    Allow any-user to manage objects in compartment <compartment>
-    Allow service faas to manage objects in COMPARTMENT <compartment>
+    Allow service faas to manage objects in compartment <compartment>
     ```
 2. Oracle Functions
     ```bash
-    Allow any-user to manage repos IN COMPARTMENT <compartment>
+    Allow any-user to manage repos in compartment <compartment>
-    Allow any-user to read objectstorage-namespaces IN COMPARTMENT <compartment>
+    Allow any-user to read objectstorage-namespaces in compartment <compartment>
-    Allow any-user to manage logging-family IN COMPARTMENT <compartment>
+    Allow any-user to manage logging-family in compartment <compartment>
-    Allow any-user to read metrics IN COMPARTMENT <compartment>
+    Allow any-user to read metrics in compartment <compartment>
-    Allow any-user to manage functions-family IN COMPARTMENT <compartment>
+    Allow any-user to manage functions-family in compartment <compartment>
-    Allow any-user to use virtual-network-family IN COMPARTMENT <compartment>
+    Allow any-user to use virtual-network-family in compartment <compartment>
-    Allow any-user to use apm-domains IN COMPARTMENT <compartment>
+    Allow any-user to use apm-domains in compartment <compartment>
-    Allow any-user to read vaults IN COMPARTMENT <compartment>
+    Allow any-user to read vaults in compartment <compartment>
-    Allow any-user to use keys IN COMPARTMENT <compartment>
+    Allow any-user to use keys in compartment <compartment>
-    Allow service faas to use dataflow-family in COMPARTMENT <compartment>
+    Allow service faas to use dataflow-family in compartment <compartment>
-    Allow service faas to use apm-domains IN COMPARTMENT <compartment>
+    Allow service faas to use apm-domains in compartment <compartment>
-    Allow service faas to read repos IN COMPARTMENT <compartment> where request.operation='ListContainerImageSignatures'
+    Allow service faas to read repos in compartment <compartment> where request.operation='ListContainerImageSignatures'
-    Allow service faas to {KEY_READ} IN COMPARTMENT <compartment> where request.operation='GetKeyVersion'
+    Allow service faas to {KEY_READ} in compartment <compartment> where request.operation='GetKeyVersion'
-    Allow service faas to {KEY_VERIFY} IN COMPARTMENT <compartment> where request.operation='Verify'
+    Allow service faas to {KEY_VERIFY} in compartment <compartment> where request.operation='Verify'
     Allow dynamic-group <dynamic-group-name> to manage all-resources in compartment <compartment>
     ```
 3. Events Service
     ```bash
-    Allow any-user to inspect compartments in COMPARTMENT <compartment>
+    Allow any-user to inspect compartments in compartment <compartment>
-    Allow any-user to inspect streams in COMPARTMENT <compartment>
+    Allow any-user to inspect streams in compartment <compartment>
-    Allow any-user to use stream-push in COMPARTMENT <compartment>
+    Allow any-user to use stream-push in compartment <compartment>
-    Allow any-user to use stream-pull in COMPARTMENT <compartment>
+    Allow any-user to use stream-pull in compartment <compartment>
-    Allow any-user to use virtual-network-family in COMPARTMENT <compartment>
+    Allow any-user to use virtual-network-family in compartment <compartment>
-    Allow any-user to manage function-family in COMPARTMENT <compartment>
+    Allow any-user to manage function-family in compartment <compartment>
-    Allow any-user to use ons-topic in COMPARTMENT <compartment>
+    Allow any-user to use ons-topic in compartment <compartment>
-    Allow any-user to manage cloudevents-rules in COMPARTMENT <compartment>
+    Allow any-user to manage cloudevents-rules in compartment <compartment>
     ```
 4. Cloud shell
     ```bash